Honda Super Cub: Current popularity

 Sales for Super Cubs have increased in Japan with upgrades to the engine and the installation of fuel injection for Japanese domestic market models starting from 2007, making it more powerful, more economical and cleaner.
 With respect to newer, plastic body underbone designs, such as the Wave, the original Cub remains popular.

 Cycle World magazine's Peter Egan and Steve Kimball entered a stock Honda C70 Passport in the 1981 Craig Vetter Fuel Economy Challenge, competing against specially designed high-mileage two-wheelers built by teams of engineering students, and an entry from American Honda.
 The course was a 65 mi loop near San Luis Obispo that had to be completed in 1 hour and 40 minutes, give or take 10 minutes, meaning an average speed of 35 mph.
 Kimball, riding the Passport, won the event through skillful and error-free riding, with 198 mpgus.

 By 2002 in Vietnam, Super Cubs had been the predominant model of motorcycle taxi for so long that "Honda" had become a genericized trademark or metonymy for any motorcycle taxi, equivalent to "xe ôm".
 In the English speaking world as well, "Honda" was often a synonym for "motorcycle" as a result of the ubiquity of the Super Cub.

 The Super Cub was included in The Guggenheim's 1998 The Art of the Motorcycle exhibition.
 In 2006, on the Discovery Channel's The Greatest Ever series, an episode on motorcycles placed the 1958 49 cc Super Cub in first place.
 James May, a co-presenter on the popular television series Top Gear, bought a Honda Super Cub for the 2008 Season 12 Vietnam special.
 Author Roland Brown wrote that, "of all the brilliant bikes Honda have built — the CB750 superbike, Mike Hailwood's six-cylinder racers, the mighty Gold Wing, you name them — the most important of all is the C100 Super Cub of 1958."

 In 2014, the Super Cub became the first vehicle in Japan to be granted a three-dimensional trademark.

 Super Cub, a Japanese light novel series featuring prominently the Honda Super Cub, has been running since 2017.
 An anime adaptation was released in 2021.

 In June, 2018, Honda announced that, after an absence of 45 years, the 2019 Super Cub C125 model would once again be available in the US.

+In February, 2026, Honda confirmed the 2024 Super Cub C125 was the final model year sold in the US stating that "any potential return of the Super Cub would depend on ongoing product planning and market considerations."